keithrozario/aws_lambda_for_python_developers/docs/02_event_and_context.md

 # What is the Handler?

-When we changed out Function Code in the previous chapter, you might have noticed the `lambda_handler` function.
-But just what is a lambda handler?
+When we changed out Function Code in the previous chapter, you might have noticed the `lambda_handler` function, and thought to yourself "hmmm... that looks important".
+And you're right -- it is important.

-All lambda functions have must have a handler.

-The handler is the piece of code that runs when the lambda function executes.
-The handler is the **python** function that is executed when your **lambda** function runs.
+The handler function is the starting point of your code.
+It's the *python* function that is executed when your *lambda* function runs.

-So let's go back to our **Function Code** from chapter 1:
+So let's go back to our Function Code from chapter 1:

 ```python
 def lambda_handler(event, context):